Simba rebellion: Rebel collapse, August 1964 – November 1965

-As aid from the Soviet Union was received by the Simba military establishment, the Simba force made one final push against the government capital of Leopoldville.
+As aid from the Soviet Union was received by the rebels, the Simba forces made one final push against the government capital of Leopoldville.
 The advance made some headway but was stopped cold when several hundred mercenaries were airlifted north and attacked the flank of the Simba pincer.
 The mercenaries were then able to capture the key town of Boende.
 After this success, more mercenaries were hired and dispatched to every province in Congo.

-Once that the final Simba offensives were checked, the ANC began to squeeze Simba-controlled territory from all sides.
+Once the final Simba offensives were checked, the ANC began to squeeze Simba-controlled territory from all sides.
 ANC commanders formed a loose perimeter around rebel areas, pushing in with a variety of shallow and deep pincers.
 With mercenaries acting as shock contingent for ANC forces, the Congolese government used aircraft to transport mercenaries to hotspots or rebel strongholds.
 Mercenary forces became adept at outflanking and then reducing Simba positions with enfilade fire.